What, When & Where Does Medicaid Long Term Care Provide for Hospice Coverage

 Locations in Which One Can Receive Medicaid-Covered Hospice Care

-Medicaid Long Term Care will cover hospice care in a variety of locations, including your home.
-If a terminally ill person has a Home and Community Based Service (HCBS) Waiver or Aged, Blind or Disabled (ABD) Medicaid, they are likely already living at home and can stay there to receive hospice care.
+Medicaid Long Term Care will cover hospice care in a variety of locations, including the beneficiary’s home or the home of a loved one.
+If a terminally ill beneficiary has a Home and Community Based Service (HCBS) Waiver or Aged, Blind or Disabled (ABD) Medicaid, they are likely already living somewhere in the community and can stay there to receive hospice care.